-According to our 2025 plan, in January 2019 we should have a total investment of over $609 678 (does not include the value and asset we own of our home), however, that amount accounted for our plan to only pay off our mortgage in 2021 or later but, in February 2017, we decided to take out a portion of our investment to pay off our entire mortgage.
+According to our 2025 plan, in January 2019 we should have a total investment of 49% of our target FI# (does not include the value and asset we own of our home), however, that amount accounted for our plan to only pay off our mortgage in 2021 or later but, in February 2017, we decided to take out a portion of our investment to pay off our entire mortgage.

 Here is a brief history of the value or our investment and where we stand in comparison to our 2025 plan:

 In January 2019, the markets were quite down.
-Indeed, back in August 2018, our total investment value exceeded the $500,000 threshold.
-This milestone is very encouraging to us and although the market declines don’t stress us much, since we are investing for the long run, we are still very happy to see that our investments are now (end of March 2019) back at a total of more than $ 550,000.
+Indeed, back in August 2018, our total investment value exceeded 40% of our FI#.
+This milestone is very encouraging to us and although the market declines don’t stress us much, since we are investing for the long run, we are still very happy to see that our investments are now (end of March 2019) back at a total of more than $ 44% of our FI #.

 Looking forward to seeing how the rest of 2019 shapes up for our spending and investments!